 Partners for Climate Protection

 The Town joined the PCP program in 2018 with a Council Resolution.
-The programs fills a five step milestone framework for the Community-level and Corporate-level GHG emissions.
+The program fills a five step milestone framework for the Community-level and Corporate-level GHG emissions.
 The Milestones include: completing a greenhouse gas (GHG) emission inventory and forecast, setting a GHG reduction target, developing a local action plan, implementing the plan, and monitoring progress and reporting results.

 Community-level status: Milestones 1-3 completed, in the process of completing Milestones 4 (implementation of action items)and Plan renewal.